-Illinois College, the first college in the state to conduct classes and grant a baccalaureate degree, enjoys a 180-year history of excellence in the liberal arts.
+Illinois College, the first college in the state to conduct classes and grant a baccalaureate degree, sustains a 180-year heritage of excellence in the liberal arts.
 Beecher Hall, the first college building in Illinois, was built in 1829 and is still used today.

-It is the mission of the Office of Institutional Research at Illinois College to contribute to the effectiveness of the institution in achieving its mission by supporting academic and administrative decision-making.
-This is accomplished through institutional studies, strategic planning, assessment/evaluation research, data management and retrieval, and fact book maintenance.
-Internal decision support is provided for the Trustees, the President, Vice Presidents, directors, faculty, and staff.
+The Office of Institutional Research at Illinois College contributes to the effectiveness of the institution in achieving its mission by supporting academic and administrative decision-making.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards